The Modified Ford Series is for any Ford sports or saloon car ‘production in appearance’

 Transmission is free.
 Sequential & paddle shift is permitted.

-Modifications and use of rose joints can be used in place of standard but cannot be replaced with live or independent units.
+Modifications and use of rose joints can be used in place of standard.
+Live or beam axles cannot be changed to independent type.
+It is permitted in the Super Classes

 Axle/Drive Permitted options:

-Traction control is permitted in; Class A cars of 500+bhp and cars where it’s fitted as standard or optional equipment by the manufacturer.
+Any configuration of driven wheels is permitted.
+Traction control is permitted on cars over 500+bhp, and on cars where it’s fitted as standard or optional equipment by the manufacturer.

 Wheels and Tyres: All Classes